Anasss/java21docCards/_flashcards/enums/05-enum-with-fields-methods-and-constructors.md

 title: Enum with Fields, Methods, and Constructors
 ---

-## 🃏 Enum with Fields, Methods, and Constructors

 **Rule:** Enums can have **fields, methods, and constructors** like regular classes, but with restrictions.